 Tickets: Find Single Game Day tickets at www.draketix.com or call (515) 271-DOGS (3647).

 Whether you’re a Drake alum or a Des Moines resident, you can show your kids some great college football without traveling very far at all.
 This year, the Bulldogs will face conference foes South Dakota, Valparaiso, Davidson and more at home at Drake Stadium.
 At the game, there are tons of Drake traditions kids will love, whether it’s welcoming the team as they make their way into the stadium, tailgating or having a meet and greet with Griff.

 You’ll want to be sure to mark your calendars for a few events hosted especially for families.
-On August 20th, the football team will host its annual Youth Day at Drake Stadium from 5:30-6:30 pm.
+The football team hosts an annual Youth Day at Drake Stadium to kick off the season.
 This event is FREE for all youth in the eighth grade and under, who are encouraged to join the Bulldogs for football related fun and games.
-October 28th is Kid Day.
-All kids (18 and under) can purchase a ticket for just $1.00 each and as a bonus it’s Bulldog Halloween, so you can wear your costume to the game and enjoy some fun Halloween activities.
+They also typically host a Kid Day, when all kids (18 and under) can purchase a ticket for just $1.00 each.

 City: Des Moines

 Home Field: Williams Stadium

 Tickets: Single-Game Tickets can be purchased at the box office at game time.

 Another hometown team, where it’s easy and inexpensive to catch some gridiron action.
 Small school football may not get a lot of national media attention, but since rebooting their football program about 10 years ago, Grandview has quickly become a football powerhouse.
 They are typically ranked and have claimed multiple division championships.